Bourke Shire: Notable persons

 In 1884, Sid 'Combo' Ross set a record by shearing nine lambs in nine minutes.

 Scottish-Australian poet balladeer Will.
 H. Ogilvie (1869–1963) worked on Belalie Station on the Warrego River, composed many of his poems in the 1890s.
 Belalie is between the township of Enngonia (formerly Eringunia) and the Queensland border.

+Edward Dickens, the son of English novelist Charles Dickens, was elected as alderman in the 1880s.